Cadet Command is comprised of eight brigades, each responsible for a geographical and/or functional area.

 (Click a brigade below for more information.)

 Cadet Command's 1st Brigade, headquartered at Fort Knox, Kentucky, is responsible for Army ROTC battalions at military colleges.
-The brigade is also responsible for planning and carrying out the Leader's Training Course and Leader Development and Assessment Course, now held annually at Fort Knox.
+The brigade is also responsible for planning and carrying out Cadet Summer Training which includes Cadet Leader Course and Cadet Initial Entry Training.

 Cadet Command's 2nd Brigade, headquartered at Fort Dix, New Jersey, is responsible for Army ROTC programs in Maine, Vermont, New Hampshire, New York, New Jersey, and Pennsylvania.